johnstaveley/SecurityEssentials/Developer README.md

 * Create a new build pipeline in Azure Devops and reference file azure-pipelines.yml from this solution
 * Set up account in sonarcloud.io and generate a token in Account -> Security
 * Create the following pipeline variables as follows: Those marked with * should be created as a secret
+	+ AdminEmailAddresses - email addresses for notifications and alerts NB: This can only support 1 email address at the moment
 	+ AppServiceName - Name of the app service resource in Azure e.g. securityessentialsint
-	+ AdminEmailAddresses - email addresses for notifications and alerts NB: This can only support 1 email address at the moment
+	+ ArmTemplateOutput - set to blank string.
+Check the box 'Let users override this value when running this pipeline'
 	+ AzureLocation - location of azure data centre e.g. UKSouth
 	+ CloudFlareAuthEmail - Username for Cloudflare
 	+ CloudFlarePlan - One of Free, Pro, Business or Enterprise